 Greater Winnipeg Water District

-Collection consists of postcards of Winnipeg and rural Manitoba between 1900 and 1940 with no duplications.
+Collection consists of postcards of Winnipeg and rural Manitoba between 1900 and 1940.

 Fonds documents the administration of and functions related to parks, civil defence, streets and transit, water and waste, planning, finance, assessment, as well as the relationship between Metro and municipalities, provincial and federal levels of government, organizations and citizens.